-The most widely used public-key encryption systems are RSA (after the inventors Rivest, Shamir, and Adelman), DSA (Digital Signature Algorithm) and Elliptic Curve Cryptography (ECC).
+The most widely used public-key encryption systems are RSA (after the inventors Rivest, Shamir, and Adelman), DSA (Digital Signature Algorithm) and Elliptic Curve Cryptography (ECC or just EC).
 Typical key sizes for RSA public-key systems are 1024 and 2048 bits (the current US NIST recommendation to cover the period from 2010 until 2030), or even higher if you enjoy causing excessive use of CPU resources in decryptors.
-Elliptic Curve Cryptography (ECC) uses bit sizes examples 160, 233, 283, 384 or 571.
-The public keys of a private/public key pair can be safely stored in a public service such as DNS, while the private key must be maintained securely in a private location (or increasingly in Hardware Security Modules (HSMs)).
+Elliptic Curve Cryptography (ECC) uses typically smaller bit sizes, examples, 160, 233, 283, 384 or 571.
+The public keys of a private/public key pair can be safely stored in a public service, such as DNS, while the private key must be maintained securely in a private location (or increasingly in Hardware Security Modules (HSMs)).
 Figure 2 illustrates the use of public-key cryptography for classic confidential communications.

 Figure 2 - Asymmetric Cryptography